theobat/js-multibase/README.md

 The idea behind this is that several bases may have implementations from different locations/modules so it's useful to have an object (and a summary) of all of them in one location (hence the constants.js).

 All the supported bases are currently using the npm [base-x](https://github.com/cryptocoinjs/base-x) module as their implementation.
-It is using bitwise maipulation to go from one base to another, so this module does not support padding at the moment.
+It is using bitwise manipulation to go from one base to another, so this module does not support padding at the moment.

 ## Adding additional bases